 Melatonin supplementation has become so commonplace that most people—even health care professionals like myself—aren't always aware of its real purpose.
-You see, melatonin is a hormone that our bodies naturally produce.
-Along with regulating our circadian rhythms by signaling to our brains that it's time to wind down, the hormone also plays a role in immune function,1 heart function2, blood sugar maintenance3, hormonal health, and more.
+Melatonin is a hormone that our bodies naturally produce in order to regulate our circadian rhythms.
+By signaling to our brains that it's time to wind down, the hormone also plays a role in immune function,1 heart function2, blood sugar maintenance3, hormonal health, and more.

 While it can help with the process of dozing off (especially when circadian reset is needed) at low doses, melatonin is not effective at improving sleep quality or promoting deep sleep throughout the night, nor is it safe to take long term or at high doses, which is why I turned to mindbodygreen's sleep support+.

-I'm a sucker for a good review, and mbg's sleep support+ had tons of them—everyone was raving about how the product helped them sleep soundly, wake up feeling refreshed, and transition off of melatonin for good.* So, about a month ago, I decided to give them a go.
+I'm a sucker for a good review, and mbg's sleep support+ had tons of them—everyone was raving about how the product helped them sleep soundly, wake up feeling refreshed, and transition off of melatonin for good.* So almost nine months ago, I decided to give it a go.